PaulFurbacher/waveshare-1.44LCD-driver/README.md

 This function is taken from [this excellent blog post](https://thepihut.com/blogs/raspberry-pi-tutorials/coding-colour-with-micropython-on-raspberry-pi-pico-displays).
 That blog post also has a really neat method of debugging color encoding if you don't know how color bits are arranged for other displays.

-### text_wrap(str, x, y, color, w, h, border=None)
+### text_wrap(str, x, y, color, w, h)
 Framebuffer's text function has no line wrapping.
 This will wrap the string str within a box starting at x,y of width w and height h.
 You set the text color using the color argument.
-If you set border, you'll get a rectangle drawn around the box that you are wrapping the words within.

 This will only output text of the default framebuf size.